 • emotional flatness or a lack of pleasure in everyday life

-A doctor can only diagnose schizophrenia if any other health issue cannot explain these signs, such as drug or alcohol misuse or a mood disorder.
+A doctor can only diagnose schizophrenia if any other health issue cannot explain these symptoms, such as drug or alcohol misuse or a mood disorder.

 Learn about schizoaffective disorder, which involves schizophrenia and a mood disorder.

 Schizophrenia is a lifelong condition, but treatment can help relieve the symptoms.
-If a person stops the treatment at any point, their symptoms may return.
+If a person stops treatment at any point, their symptoms may return.

 Medications